 The State is reporting on three outcomes for this indicator.
-This includes the percent of infants and toddlers with IFSPs who demonstrate improved:
+This includes the percent of infants and toddlers with improved:

 - 1. Outcome A: Positive social-emotional skills (including social relationships); - 2.
 Outcome B: Acquisition and use of knowledge and skills (including early language/communication); - 3.
 Outcome C: Use of appropriate behaviors to meet their needs.